-Install the swing flap motor in the correct location on the swing flap.
+Install the swing flap motor in the correct location on the indoor unit.
+Make sure the swing flap motor shaft is correctly inserted in the coupling piece.

 - Cover

 - Screw

 - c Swing flap motor

 - 2 Install and tighten the screw to fix the swing flap motor.

-- Connect the connector to the swing flap motor.
+- 3 Connect the connector to the swing flap motor.

 - Install the cover.

+- Install both swing flaps in the indoor unit (by clicking it on).